-2.3 The Superior Colliculus
+2.3 Vergence, Version and the Superior Colliculus

 The first visual filter is provided by fixation, controlled by the Superior Colliculus.
 The Superior Colliculus is a Feed-Forward (predictive) control system for binocular fixation.
 The Superior Colliculus is composed of 7 layers receiving stimulus from the frontal cortex, the lateral and dorsal cortexes, the auditory cortex and the retina.